 - A handwoven natural grass roosting pocket can also provide warmth and shelter for those birds that are solitary and like a smaller less crowded spot.

 Great satisfaction can be the result of offering bird shelters for winter bird watching.

 A vital element in your bird-friendly winter yard is a heated birdbath.
-Birds must have fresh, ice free water for bathing and drinking year round.
+Birds must have fresh, ice-free water for bathing and drinking year-round.
 It may be considered by some to be unnecessary as birds will eat snow.
-But drinking open water means they do not loose as much body heat as when they eat snow.
+But drinking open water means they do not lose as much body heat as when they eat snow.

 Winter bird feeding can bring a delightful respite and warm up our own experience of weathering the long cold winter season as we watch birds enjoy the bath.